01surbhi/INDIAN-SIGN-LANGUAGE-DATSET--50/README.md

  Download Full Dataset

-The complete dataset is available on Google Drive:
+The complete dataset is available on OneDrive: